inaimathi/serve-sml/README.md

 ##### Items

-- Add age/length/retries restrictions to buffer struct/sig
+- Do a cleanup round
 - Start URI decoding parameters
 - Think about how to do `application/json` and `multipart/form-data` parsing for POST bodies
 - Start thinking about the general handler structure